pagekit/docs/developer-guides/how-to-theme.md

 When using UIkit, this has the great advantage that you can simply modify a variable to apply global changes, for example altering the primary theme color.

-To comfortably work with the LESS pre-processor, you should have a few tools installed and available on your command line: *npm*, *Gulp* and *bower*.
+To comfortably work with the LESS pre-processor, you should have a few tools installed and available on your command line: *npm*, *gulp* and *bower*.
 If you do not have them installed, do a quick Google search, there are plenty of tutorials available online.

-FIXME FLO: aksdhjkashdjashd
+Please note that there are plenty of possible file structure setups you could choose from.
+In the following steps we suggest the structure that is also used for the official Pagekit themes that you can find on the marketplace.
+While these might look like many steps to your when you create a theme for the first time, in our experience this setup allows for well ordered code (customizations for each UI

 1. In your theme, create four new files `package.json`, `bower.json`, `.bowerrc` and `gulpfile.js`.
 Paste the following contents into these files.
 If you have named your theme differently, replace any occurences of the string `theme-hello` with your theme name.